“So Clubius”, mom said, “Are you excited that it’s almost your birthday? You’ll be THREE YEARS OLD!”

-He sat in the plain wooden chair across from my bed and immediately started in reading.
-In a previous chapter, Tom and Huck had snuck away to Jackson Island and everyone thought they had drown in the river.
-In this chapter everyone in town was sad thinking that the two boys had died and prepared for their funeral.
+He sat in the rocking chair across from my bed and started to read.
+In the chapter he read yesterday, Tom and Huck had gone to Jackson Island and everyone thought they had drowned in the river.
+In this chapter everyone in town was sad thinking that they were both dead and got ready for their “funeral”, whatever that was, that you did when people were dead I guess.
 But Tom and Huck had snuck back into town and were hiding and surprised everybody by showing up in the middle of their own funeral!
-I had enjoyed the story so far, and I liked this part because I liked surprising people like I did today when I talked to my parents.
-It was an interesting tactic surprise.
-I would incorporate that into my bathtub tale tomorrow.
+I had liked the story so far, and I liked this part because I liked surprising people, like I did today when I talked to mom and dad.
+It was neat to surprise people.

-He finished the chapter, closed the book, looked at the cover thoughtfully and put it on his lap.
-He was wearing just a white t-shirt and boxer shorts.
+Dad finished the chapter, closed the book, looked at the cover thinking, and put it on his lap.
+He was wearing just a white t-shirt and shorts.

 “So what shall we sing?”
-He was looking for a specific song but I thought I would surprise him.
+He asked.
+I thought I would surprise him.

 I said, “Everything!” and he laughed!
-Then he quieted and looked at me and said, “I’m not laughing at you, you just said something funny.”
+Then he was thinking for a minute and looked worried.
+Then looked at me and said, “I’m not laughing at you.
+You just said something funny.”

-One of my favorite things was to listen to my dad sing to me.
-It wasn’t just the songs or his voice but his whole routine I liked.
-He looked up at the ceiling, his eyes lost in thought, presumably trying to decide what to sing first.
-Then he nodded and smiled, having picked out a song.
+One of my favorite things was to listen to dad sing.
+It wasn’t just the words in the song, but hearing him sing, and all the things he did around singing that I liked.
+He looked up at the ceiling thinking, trying to figure out what to sing first.
+Then he nodded and smiled, when he figured it out.
 He raised his head again, opened his mouth, took a deep breath and sang.
-His voice would tremble a little but sounded good.
-He loved the college songs about being faithful to your school and its sports teams and disparaging your rival schools.
-But also sillier ones making fun of college life.
+His voice wobbled a little but sounded good.
+He loved the “college” songs about being good to your “school” and its “team” and not liking the other school and their team.
+But he also liked sillier songs about being in college.
 He started out with one of my favorites, “I Want to Go Back to Michigan”…

 I want to go back to Michigan